taearls/audiate/README.md

 ```

 ### Scales
-Generate scales from a root C note.
+Generate scales from a root C note, and then print the notes in the scale.

 ```rust
 use audiate::{